With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChristian Home Association Childrens Square Usa is a mental health clinic in Council Bluffs, Iowa, located at North 6th Street And Avenue E, 51502.
 Christian Home Association Childrens Square Usa offers residential treatment and outpatient treatment.
-Christian Home Association Childrens Square Usa provides group therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents.
+Christian Home Association Childrens Square Usa provides behavior modification, trauma therapy and cognitive behavioral therapy to children / adolescents.
 Christian Home Association Childrens Square Usa also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Christian Home Association Childrens Square Usa include case management, court-ordered outpatient treatment and education services.
+Some other services provided by Christian Home Association Childrens Square Usa include family psychoeducation, case management and court-ordered outpatient treatment.

-Learn MoreLasting Hope Recovery Center is one of mental health facilities in Omaha, Nebraska, located at 415 South 25th Avenue, 68131 zip code.
+Learn MoreLasting Hope Recovery Center is a mental health facility in Omaha, NE, located at 415 South 25th Avenue, in the 68131 zip code.
 Lasting Hope Recovery Center provides hospital inpatient treatment.
-Lasting Hope Recovery Center provides behavior modification, dialectical behavior therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Lasting Hope Recovery Center provides cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, young adults and adults.
 Lasting Hope Recovery Center also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Lasting Hope Recovery Center include intensive case management, case management and integrated primary care services.
+Some other services available at Lasting Hope Recovery Center include intensive case management, diet and exercise counseling and integrated primary care services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.